weijingwang/Menace-of-the-Streets/README.md

 # Menace of the Streets

 ##Description
-Today is Mayor Mayor Mayor's birthday today and he invites YOU for a toast!
+Today is Mr. Mayor's birthday today and YOU are invited!
 But something bad is coming.
 Maybe it is his EVIL TWIN......
 What will happen?????

 ##Description2
 A semi 3d dodging car game with story written in Pygame and Python3.